chriszapp/flask-end-point-sales/README.md

 # flask-end-point-sales
-Little project about the use of flask to provide a end point with database for SQL queries
+Little project about the use of flask to provide a end point with database for SQL queries.

+Used PerplexityAI (AIFirst)